Israeli Labor Party: History

-Dominant political party 1968–1977
+Foundation and political dominance (1965–1977)

+First Alignment

-The foundations for the formation of the Israeli Labor Party were laid shortly before the 1965 Knesset elections when Mapai, the largest left-wing party in the country and the dominant partner in every government since independence, formed an alliance with Ahdut HaAvoda.
-Mapai's Arab satellite lists followed the merger.
-The alliance was an attempt by Mapai to shore up the party's share of the vote following a break-away of eight MKs (around a fifth of Mapai's Knesset faction) led by former Prime Minister David Ben-Gurion to form a new party, Rafi, in protest against Mapai's failure to approve a change to the country's proportional representation electoral system.
+The foundations for the Israeli Labor Party were established shortly before the 1965 Knesset elections, when Mapai—the largest political party in Israel and the dominant partner in every government since the state’s founding in 1948—and its affiliated Arab satellite lists formed an alliance with Ahdut HaAvoda, another Labor Zionist party.
+The alliance was intended to strengthen Mapai’s electoral position following the departure of eight Knesset members led by former prime minister David Ben-Gurion, who established the new party Rafi after disputes including Mapai’s refusal to support a change in the electoral system that he had favored.

-The alliance, called the Labor Alignment won 45 seats in the elections, and was able to form the government in coalition with the National Religious Party, Mapam, the Independent Liberals, Poalei Agudat Yisrael, Progress and Development and Cooperation and Brotherhood.
-After the Six-Day War broke out, Rafi and Gahal joined the coalition.
+The alliance between Mapai and Ahdut HaAvoda, known as the Labor Alignment (or retrospectively the First Alignment), won 45 seats in the 1965 elections.
+It formed a governing coalition with the National Religious Party, Mapam, the Independent Liberals, Poalei Agudat Yisrael, Progress and Development and Cooperation and Brotherhood.
+Following the Six-Day War in 1967, Rafi and Gahal also joined the coalition.

+Merger and coalition with Mapam

-On 23 January 1968, Mapai, Ahdut HaAvoda and Rafi (with the exception of Ben-Gurion, who formed the National List in protest) merged into one body, creating the Israeli Labor Party.
-On 28 January 1969, the party allied itself with Mapam, the alliance becoming known as the Alignment.
+On 23 January 1968, Mapai, Ahdut HaAvoda, and Rafi (excluding Ben-Gurion, who established the National List in protest) merged to create the Israeli Labor Party.
+On 28 January 1969, the party entered into an alliance with Mapam, which also came to be known as the Alignment.

-As the largest faction within the Alignment, Labor came to dominate it.
-Mapam left during the eighth Knesset, but rejoined shortly afterwards.

-During the 1970s, the welfare state was expanded under successive Labor governments, with increases in pension benefits and the creation of new social security schemes such as disability insurance and unemployment insurance in 1970, children's insurance in 1975, vacation pay for adopting parents in 1976, a Family Allowance for Veterans in 1970, a benefit for Prisoners of Zion in 1973, and a mobility benefit and a Volunteers' Rights benefit in 1975.
-During 1975–76, a modest program of housing rehabilitation was launched in a dozen or so older neighbourhoods, while the Sick Leave Compensation Law of 1976 provided for compensation in cases when employees were absent from work because of illness.
+As the larger faction in the second Alignment, Labor became the dominant partner.
+Although Mapam left the Alignment during the eighth Knesset, it later rejoined.
+During the 1970s, successive Alignment-led governments expanded the welfare state.
+This included increases in pension benefits and the introduction of new social security schemes such as disability insurance and unemployment insurance (1970), children’s insurance (1975), and vacation pay for adopting parents (1976).
+Other initiatives included a Family Allowance for Veterans (1970), a benefit for Prisoners of Zion (1973), and mobility and volunteer benefits (1975).
+Between 1975 and 1976, a limited housing rehabilitation program was introduced in several older neighborhoods, and the Sick Leave Compensation Law of 1976 was enacted to provide compensation for employees absent from work due to illness.